TalkingQuickly/talkingquickly.github.io/_travel/2015-europe-trip-plan.md

 The dates and schedule below will almost certainly fall apart within the first week.
 But the aim is to have a rough framework rather than a day by day plan.

-For anyone hoping for another dose of sarcasm like [when it all went wrong in Thailand](/travel/aonang-a-shambles-even-by-my-standards/), you might find this one a little dry.
+For anyone hoping for another dose of sarcasm like [when it all went wrong in Thailand](/travel/aonang-a-shambles-even-by-my-standards/), you might find this one a little dry - it's more of something for me to refer to than a blog post.
 Normal service will be resumed shortly.

 The overall trip looks something like this: